Hyperinvariant subspaces for normaloid essential isometric operators: Introduction

-One of the famous problems in operator theory is the invariant subspace problem, which can be stated as:\\ "Does every nonzero bounded linear operator which is not a scalar multiple of the identity operator on Hilbert space has a non-trivial invariant subspace"?
+One of the famous problems in operator theory is the invariant subspace problem, which can be stated as:\\ "Does every non-zero bounded linear operator which is not a scalar multiple of the identity operator on a Hilbert space have a non-trivial invariant (or hyperinvariant) subspace?"

-Similarly, the hyperinvariant subspace problem can be stated as \\ "Does every non zero bounded operator which is not a scalar multiple of the identity has a non-trivial hyperinvariant subspace?"

-For Banach space operators, the answer is negative and a counter-example was given by Enflo \cite{Enflo}.

-The invariant (hyperinvariant) subspace problem has been solved for many subclasses of $\mathcal{B}(H)$, for example, compact operators \cite{SMI} and isometries \cite{DOU}.
-Some of the famous techniques used to find a non-trivial invariant subspace are fixed point theory or Lomonosov's technique \cite{LOM}, Brown's technique of functional calculus \cite{BRO} and non-standard analysis which was used by Bernstein and Robinson \cite{BER}.
-Recently, Ambrozie and Muller \cite{MUL} showed that polynomially bounded operators on Hilbert space, whose spectrum contains the unit circle have invariant subspace.
-C. Foias \textit{et.al}\cite{FOIA} proved that some special class of subnormal operators have a non-trivial hyperinvariant subspace while Liu \cite{LIU} gave the converse of Lomonosov's theorem and obtained some necessary and sufficient conditions for invariant subspace problem.
-For more details about the invariant subspaces and hyperinvariant subspaces we refer to \cite{RADJAVI}.
+The invariant (or hyperinvariant) subspace problem has been solved for many subclasses of $\mathcal{B}(H)$, for example, compact operators \cite{SMI} and isometries \cite{DOU}.
+Some of the famous techniques used to find a non-trivial invariant subspace are fixed point theory or Lomonosov's technique \cite{LOM}, Brown's technique of functional calculus \cite{BRO} and non-standard analysis which is used by Bernstein and Robinson \cite{BER}.
+For more details about the invariant and hyperinvariant subspaces, we refer to \cite{Chalendar,RADJAVI}.

-The study of absolutely norm attaining operators ($\mathcal{AN}$-operators) was initiated by Carvajal and Neves in \cite{CAR1}, where the authors introduced the concept and discussed several properties and examples.
-The $\mathcal{AN}$-class contains many important classes like compact operators, isometries, and partial isometries with either finite dimensional kernel or finite dimensional range space.
-The positive $\mathcal{AN}$-operators were characterized in \cite{PAL}, while a unique representation of such operators is discussed in \cite{VENKU}.
-Another characterization of positive $\mathcal{AN}$-operators is discussed in \cite{RAMpara} along with a structure theorem for paranormal $\mathcal{AN}$-operators.
-In the same article existence of a reducing subspace of paranormal $\mathcal{AN}$-operators is studied.
-In this article, we improve these results.

-Another class of operators similar to the $\mathcal{AN}$-class is the class of absolutely minimum attaining operators (or $\mathcal{AM}$-operators).
-Though there are a few similarities, they differ in many ways.
-For, example every $\mathcal{AM}$-operator has a closed range, while it is not the case with the other class.
-These two classes differ in spectra and many other properties.
-We refer to \cite{CAR1,GAN,GAN1} for more details of the characterization and spectral properties of this class.

-In this article, we show the existence of a non-trivial hyperinvariant subspace for $\mathcal{AN}$-operators as well as $\mathcal{AM}$-operators.
+In this article, our main aim is to study the hyperinvaraint subspace problem for a subclass of normaloid essentially isometric operators (or a scalar multiple of normaloid essentially isometric operators).
+An operator $T\in\mathcal{B}(H)$ is called essentially isometric if $I-T^*T$ is a compact operator.
+Explicitly saying, we prove that a normaloid essentially isometric operator $T$ on a Hilbert space has a non-trivial hyperinvariant subspace if eigenvalues of $T^*T$ smaller than $1$ form a p-summable series for some $1\leq p<\infty$.
+This improves Corollaries $6.16$ and $6.17$ of \cite{RADJAVI}.